Is it true that hair and nails continue to grow after death?

 No, they only seem to.
 What happens is the body dries out after death and the skin recedes from the hair and nails, making it appear as if they are longer.
 In fact, even though hair is not technically "living," hair and nail cells still need to be nourished by blood in order to grow.

-The midterm exam will take ca. 40 minutes.
+The midterm exam will consist of the following:

-1. Materials covered through week 7 (focus on significant issues, especially as presented and discussed in class):
+1. Materials covered through week 7 (focus on significant issues, especially as presented and discussed in class), including:

 Know the main arguments for Christianity